azat-co/practicalnode/chapter14/chapter14.md

 To summarize our basic promise implementation, we are not using the callback argument on the main function to pass the value, but we are using the callback argument on the `then` method.
 The callback argument value is a function which is executed later just like with the regular callback pattern.

-Of course standard (ES6 or ES2015) promises have more features.
+Of course [standard (ES6 or ES2015) promises have more features](https://promisesaplus.com).
 This was just a basic (naive) implementation to show you that promises are simple and mostly about syntax.
+[This list](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#See_also) has good resources on learning promises in depth.

 I hope this example demystified promises and make them less scary... if not then just use async/await function and you'll be good.
 The next section is on them.